 Compared to Pyrocat-HD negatives, there seems to so very slightly more grain (not surprising) compared to other ASA 100 films.
 However, I've not processed Arista 100 rollfilm in Pyrocat-HD so it could also just be how the film is made.

 The biggest thing I noticed is that super-dilute HC-110 has some highlight compensating effect but it is noticeably less pronounced than Pyrocat-HD.
 I'd guess this is because of the lack of staining effect.

 One of the test scenes has deep shadows in a building directly illuminated by late afternoon sun.
 There was probably something like a 13-15 stop subject brighness range.
-Pycocat-HD would have handled those highlights just fine, but the super-dilute HC-110 yielded a thick, dense negative.
+Pyrocat-HD would have handled those highlights just fine, but the super-dilute HC-110 yielded a thick, dense negative.
 It WAS printable and there WAS detail in the highlights, so the highlight exhaustion inherent in low agitation development definitely came into play.
 It just wasn't as pronounced a correction as I am used to.
 (It made the negative super fun to print with 100 seconds of soft light required to punch through the highlight density.)

-Although this will never be my own daily driver, it would be useful for teaching low agitation - you likely don't want students poking around in catechol laced solutions until they understand what they are doing.
+Although this will never be my own daily driver, it could be useful for teaching low agitation.

 As an aside, HC-110 and D-76 have very similar behaviours.
 It might be fun to try super dilute D-76 some time.